Database-to-Web View Translations

 In the database view, you use annotations for reminders or special instructions to someone when they open a constituent's record, such as to not update the address before first contacting the assigned fundraiser or to handle a high-priority donor with care.
 In the web view, you use alerts to raise this flag with a message you can set to appear whenever the record opens.
 For more information, see Alerts.

 While records provide many fields to track specific information, you can store specialized details — such as a constituent's dietary preferences or interests — as attributes in the database view.
 To better describe the intent of this feature, which enables your organization to manage fields unique to its needs, you store this information as custom fields in the web view.
 For more information, see Custom Fields.

-In the database view, you track charitable donations of money — regardless of payment method — as cash gifts.
-To help avoid confusion between these gifts and other payments or gifts paid in cash — as a payment method — as donations.
+In the database view, you track charitable gifts of money — regardless of payment method — as cash gifts.
+To help avoid confusion between these gifts and recurring gifts or other payments or gifts paid in cash — as a payment method — as one-time gifts.

-Note: In the web view, you can track additional types of donations, such as Gifts-in-kind, Gifts of stock/property, or Gifts of Other.
+Note: In the web view, you can track additional types of giving, such as Gifts-in-kind, Gifts of stock/property, or Gifts of Other.
 For more information, see Gift Types.

 In the database view, you track the name an individual previously went by — such as before a name change or getting married — as their maiden name.
 In the web view, this information appears in the Former name field under their name on their record.
 For more information, see Names.

 In the database view, you can save collateral gathered about a constituent — such as correspondence, artifacts from prospect research, and pictures or videos from fundraising events — as media on their record.
 In the web view, you save these files to constituents — and other records — as attachments and enjoy additional features and benefits.

 You can open attachments directly in their native applications such as Microsoft Office or Adobe Acrobat.

 Attachments upload and open much, much faster than media files in the database view.